square/bionic/docs/concepts.rst

         return f'Hello {subject}.'

-When both persistent and in-memory caching are disabled for an entity, Bionic will cache its values in a temporary in-memory cache that only lasts for the duration of the :meth:`Flow.get <bionic.Flow.get>` call.
-These temporarily-cached values are discarded when the call is completed.
+When both persistent and in-memory caching are disabled for an entity, Bionic will hold its value in memory just long enough to compute everything that directly depends on it, and then discard it.

 .. _changes_per_run :